abridged/collabland-dev/help-docs/wallets/duplicate-wallet.md

   <img  src={img1} alt="Duplicate Wallet" />
 </div>

 To quickly resolve the issue of a Duplicate Wallet, the most effective approach is to [disconnect the wallet](./disconnect-your-wallet) from all verified communities.
-By doing so, you can avoid the 24-hour waiting period and start using the wallet with your other Discord account without delay.

 Otherwise, if you want to reset the public wallet address to be associated with your username, follow these steps: